aristanetworks/ansible-cvp/ansible_collections/arista/cvp/roles/dhcp_configuration/README.md

 This role should work on any platform running [ISC-DHCP server](https://www.isc.org/dhcp/).

+!!! note
-> If role is applied to Cloudvision server, DHCP configuration may be erased during upgrade process.
+    If role is applied to Cloudvision server, DHCP configuration may be erased during upgrade process.
 Use it at your own risk in a production environment.

 ## Role Variables